ppy/osu-wiki/news/2022-06-30-community-contributors-2021.md

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/stanr.jpg)](https://osu.ppy.sh/users/7217455)

 A mainstay presence in the performance points development community, StanR has been at the forefront of making meaningful changes to osu!'s key performance algorithms for a considerable length of time at this point, contributing new changes of his own and vetting those made by others.
-While this may not sound like much at first glance, his contributions represent hundreds of hours of work and manifest themselves in scoring becoming more fair and fun for everyone.
+While this may not sound like much at first glance, his contributions represent hundreds of hours of work and have manifested in scoring becoming fairer and more fun for everyone.

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/apo11o.jpg)](https://osu.ppy.sh/users/9558549)